Monday, February 26, 2024

 As we chatted away and the main source of our illumination slowly went from natural to electric, the bold buttery aroma issuing from the pot began to fill the apartment.
 At last, the force of the dried corn began to raise the lid and peek at us like shy nervous creatures from beneath a rock.
 I quickly removed the pot from the element and divided the contents into two large bowls—giving mine a liberal dash of salt before handing the canister and bowl to Tom.
 He salted his to his own taste and we both took a seat on my threadbare sofa, allowing a moment of silence to pass as we gluttonously shoveled handfuls of the popcorn into our mouths.
 It was a ritualistic echo of the days when we shared a crumby apartment together and popcorn was the only thing left in our cupboards after a long night at the bar.

 Tom stood and walked over to my book lined shelves, perusing my volumes.
 This was a practice that we both exercised on one another.
-Coming over each other’s book collection, critiquing and inquiring about the newest volumes the other had aquired.
+Coming over each other’s book collection, critiquing and inquiring about the newest volumes the other had acquired.
 Searching for interesting stories that we might borrow.

-Tom was thus ingaged in this activity when his eye landed on the skull carving I had completed just hours before.
+Tom was thus engaged in this activity when his eye landed on the skull carving I had completed just hours before.
 He pulled it down from the shelf and held it before him, striking a Hamletic pose.

 “Poor old Yorick.
 I knew him once Horatio.”
 He said in a dramatic tone before turning to me.
 “Dude!
 This is awesome, where did you get it?”